sqli/sqli-cordova-lucene-plugin/README.md

 # Phonegap Lucene Plugin
-This plugin allows to search on Lucene index in Android / iOS platforms (Windows 10 is in roadmap).
+This plugin allows to search on Lucene index in Android / iOS / Windows 10 platforms (Windows 10 with limitations).

 ## Installation
 To use this plugin in a project, you have to do: